MEnt Textiles and Fashion / Overview

 Prior to joining the programme, you will normally have developed an enterprise idea - in some case you will have developed a product or service, as part of your final undergraduate degree, which you would like to turn into a business - but this is not compulsory.

-The programme is made up of two core taught units (delivered by MSEC), Enterprise project, two elective taught units (delivered by the School of Materials) and a dissertation.
+The programme is made up of two core taught units (delivered by MSEC), Enterprise project, two elective taught units (delivered by the Department of Materials) and a dissertation.
 The elective programme units run in parallel with the Enterprise project and provide and enhance the essential background to enable you to develop your idea, product or service.

 You will be assessed by a combination of continuous assessment and examination.